franklang/change36x-starter-theme/readme.md

 Also, we don't care about Gulp-concatening and/or -minifying CSS files because Change is doing it natively.

-First, add vendor CSS to your theme source code from *gulpconf.json* file.
+First, add vendor CSS path to your theme source code from *gulpconf.json* file.
 Example :

 ```json
 {